12.1 Polynomial Regression#

 sns.scatterplot(data=df, x="study_time", y="grades", color='blue', alpha=0.5, ax=ax[0])

-ax[0].plot(study_time, quadratic_predictions, color='red', linewidth=2)
+ax[0].plot(x_predict, quadratic_predictions, color='red', linewidth=2)

-ax[0].set_title('Quadratic Regression')
+ax[0].set(title='Quadratic Regression')

 sns.scatterplot(data=df, x="study_time", y=quadratic_residuals, color='red', alpha=0.5, ax=ax[1])